apache/arrow/docs/source/format/Flight.rst

    An endpoint contains a list of locations (server addresses) where this data can be retrieved from, and a ``Ticket``, an opaque binary token that the server will use to identify the data being requested.
-There is no ordering defined on endpoints or the data within, so if the dataset is sorted, applications should return data in a single endpoint.
+If ``FlightInfo.ordered`` is set, returned endpoints are in the same order as the data.
+The client can read ordered data by reading data from returned endpoints in order from front to back.
+Note that a client may ignore ``FlightInfo.ordered``.
+If an ordering is important and the client may ignore ``FlightInfo.ordered``, applications should return data in a single endpoint.

    The response also contains other metadata, like the schema, and optionally an estimate of the dataset size.